 Stacy has run a half-marathon without training (do not try this at home), and continues training for a full marathon — although she is convinced that she is a better sprinter than long-distance runner.
 In her spare time, she enjoys painting, lounging with her puppy Bailey, and creating her own dance moves such as “the robot reject.”
 Stacy’s everyday mission is to laugh… and eat ice cream.

 Hector joined our Development team in the summer of 2013 as Grants Associate, providing much-needed writing support and coordination of materials for existing grants, including grant reports and renewals.
 He has followed a proudly non-traditional life path, having danced and raised hell everywhere from Hawai’i to Colombia.

 Following the strong example of challenging the unjust status quo that led his family to leave Latin America, he majored in Dramatic Art with an emphasis in Dance at the University of California, Davis, where he also worked as an LGBT student activist.
 He has also worked as an educator, returning to his native Colombia for a while in the hopes of expanding the minds of Latin America’s youth to the possibilities of a better, more peaceful and just world.
 His favorite activity other than dancing is conversing with people about history, politics, social dynamics, and spiritual practices.

 Carmelita Miller was born in the Philippines and grew up in South San Francisco, California.
 She graduated from Sacramento State University where she became a Ronald E. McNair Scholar and earned a B.A. in History with a minor in Greek studies.
-Recently, she graduated from UC Hastings College of the Law, she became a Greenlining Legal Fellow in 2013-14, focusing on telecommunications policy.
+After a graduating from UC Hastings College of the Law, she became a Greenlining Legal Fellow in 2013-14, focusing on telecommunications policy.

 When she is not studying or fighting for justice, Carmelita enjoys lounging, hiking, and playing with her two black labrador retrievers named Maximus and Athena.